tgc-bot/FourAcesContracts/Membership.md

 1. High stakes poker games are normal poker games as explained above with a few changes:

-    1. The starting bet is 50 chips; (if any,) bets on the flop must be no lower than 75
+    1. The starting bet is 50 chips; (if any,) bets on the flop MUST be no lower than 75

     2. The minimum bet is one and a half of the previous round’s bet.
-        (ex: if the last round was raised by 100 (and matched by all) then the next round must start at 150 – rounded up where ever needed)
+        (ex: if the last round was raised by 100 (and matched by all) then the next round MUST start at 150 – rounded up where ever needed)

 ## Fees for not playing